KHP vs CEP Fantasy Prediction : Khyber Pakhtunkhwa vs Central Punjab Best Fantasy Team for National T20 Cup | The SportsRush

-KHP vs CEP Fantasy Prediction: Khyber Pakhtunkhwa vs Central Punjab – 23 September 2021 (Rawalpindi).
-Babar Azam, Mohammad Rizwa, Mohammad Hafeez, and Shaheen Afridi will be the best fantasy picks for this game.
+KHP vs CEP Fantasy Prediction: Khyber Pakhtunkhwa vs Central Punjab – 26 September 2021 (Rawalpindi).
+Babar Azam, Mohammad Rizwan, Hasan Ali, and Shaheen Afridi will be the best fantasy picks for this game.

 Khyber Pakhtunkhwa will take on Central Punjab in the league game of the Pakistan National T20 Cup.
 All the elite players of Pakistan are playing in this competition.

 Fakhar Zaman and Mohammad Rizwan are star batsmen of Khyber Pakhtunkhwa, whereas Iftekhar Ahmed is their star all-rounder.
 Shaheen Afridi is the lead bowler of the side.
 Central Punjab is full of superstar players, and they would want to dominate.
-Babar Azam and Akmal are their lead batsmen, whereas Hafeez and Malik are their experienced all-rounders.
+Babar Azam and Akmal are their lead batsmen, whereas Ashraf is their all-rounder.
 The bowling looks brilliant with Hasan Ali, Wahab Riaz, and Usman Qadir.

 Pitch Report – The pitch is expected to be a batting-friendly one.